marmol-dev/generator-rean/README.md

 ## AngularJS Test Sub-Generator

-Your MEAN application comes pre-bundled with the Karma test runner and Jasmine testing framework.
+Your REAN application comes pre-bundled with the Karma test runner and Jasmine testing framework.
 To test your AngularJS controllers you’ll need to create a test file, which Karma will later use to run the tests.
 For this purpose we provided you with the AngularJS test sub-generator.
 Creating a new AngularJS test is effortless, just execute this command:

 ```